andrewacashner/hearingfaithms/chapters/chapter-3.md

 > of the heavenly army, and that they all in one voice sang upon the airs
 > praises to God, saying, Glory be to God in the heights, and on the earth peace
 > to men of good will.
-[@LuisdeGranada:Xmas, para.
-24 XXX]
+[@LuisdeGranada:Xmas, 40:
+"Despues de la vista devota del pesebre, abramos los oídos para oír las músicas de los Ángeles: de los cuales dice el Evangelista, que acabando uno dellos de dar estas tan alegres nuevas a los pastores, se juntó con él una muchedumbre de ejército celestial, y que todos a una voz cantaban por aquellos aires alabanzas a Dios, diciendo: Gloria sea a Dios en las alturas; y en la tierra paz a los hombres de buena voluntad."]

 \noindent
-Even more important than these angelic voices, Fray Luis preaches, is the voice of the newborn Christ himself, "weeping and trembling with cold in the stable."
+Even more important than these angelic voices, Fray Luis preaches, is the voice of the newborn Christ himself, "crying and trembling with cold in the stable."
-[@LuisdeGranada:Xmas, para.
-9 XXX]
 Fray Luis follows an ancient tradition of reading Wisdom 7---in which Christ's ancestor King Solomon speaks about his own infancy---as a Messianic prophecy: "I too am a mortal man like others, \[...\] and the first sound [*voz*] that I made was crying like other children, because not one of the kings had any different origin in their birth."
+[@LuisdeGranada:Xmas, 37--38:
+"De suerte, que ya puede él decir por sí aquellas palabras del Sabio: Soy yo también hombre mortal como los otros, del linaje terreno de aquél que primero que yo fue formado; y en el vientre de mi madre tomé sustancia de carne; y después de nacido recibí este aire común a todos, y caí en la misma tierra que todos; y la primera voz que di, fue llorando, como todos los otros niños; porque ninguno de los Reyes tuvo otro orígen en su nacimiento; todos tienen una misma manera de entrar en la vida, y una manera de salir della."
-[@LuisdeGranada:Xmas, para.
-9 XXX; cf. @Lapide:Gospels19C, 670, on Lk 2:7]
+Cf. @Lapide:Gospels19C, 670, on Lk 2:7]

 Fray Luis explicitly compares the voice of this incarnate Word with music.
 The Dominican friar, as an avid student and teacher of Catholic Humanism,